CyVerse-learning-materials/data_store_guide/step5.rst

 There are two access points to CyVerse WebDAV services: one for anonymous read-only access and one for authenticated access.

-WebDAV provides anonymous read-only access through URLs rooted at https://data.cyverse.org/dav-anon/.
-All data that can be seen by the anonymous user can be accessed anonymously through this service, excluding the immediate contents of /iplant/home and the immediate contents of /iplant/home/<username>, where <username> is any CyVerse login.
+WebDAV provides anonymous read-only access through URLs rooted at ``https://data.cyverse.org/dav-anon/``.
+All data that can be seen by the anonymous user can be accessed anonymously through this service, excluding the immediate contents of ``/iplant/home`` and the immediate contents of ``/iplant/home/<username>``, where <username> is any CyVerse login name.

-The service also provided authenticated access through URLs rooted at https://data.cyverse.org/dav/.
+The service also provided authenticated access through URLs rooted at ``https://data.cyverse.org/dav/``.
 Once a user has authenticated with his CyVerse credentials, they can access any file or folder with the permission level they have on the file or folder.

 User Data
 =========
-A user with a CyVerse login of <username> would use the WebDAV link https://data.cyverse.org/dav/iplant/home/<username>/ to access their data.
+A user with a CyVerse login of <username> would use the WebDAV link ``https://data.cyverse.org/dav/iplant/home/<username>/`` to access their data.

 Community Released Data/Project Data
 =============
-To access Community Release data (data from specific projects) stored in iRODS at /iplant/home/shared/<project>/, use the link https://data.cyverse.org/dav/iplant/projects/<project>/.
+To access data from specific projects stored in iRODS at ``/iplant/home/shared/<project>/``, use the link ``https://data.cyverse.org/dav/iplant/projects/<project>/``.

 CyVerse Curated Data (Data with a DOI)
 =====================
-To access the data curated by CyVerse in the Data Commons (that is, datasets with DOIs), use the following link: https://data.cyverse.org/dav-anon/iplant/commons/cyverse_curated/.
+To access the data curated by CyVerse in the Data Commons (that is, datasets with DOIs), use the following link: https://data.cyverse.org/dav-anon/iplant/commons/cyverse_curated/ .

 **Common Ways to Access the WebDAV Service**